matt9527-marist/MyObsidianNotes/Machine Learning/013 Neural Networks.md

 The problem with this is that there was no real concept of learning originally.
 This was 1941, where a number of developments occurred in between then and the 1980s.
 - 1958-1962: The **Perceptron**.
 	- Looks similar to a linear regression, but in reality is a different field.
-	- Model itself looks the same t
+	- Model itself looks the same where the summation of inputs map to a given step function, but the perceptron enables the ability to learn.
+(see notes)